 Once upon a time, I was a television anchor with a closet stuffed full of designer gear.
 But when I became a mom, my new uniform consisted of cheap blue jeans and disposable t-shirts.

-A few years spent in the mother 'hood and I was ready to claw my way out or die trying-- That's how "She's Still Got It" was born.
+A few years spent in the mother 'hood and I was ready to claw my way out or die trying -- that's how "She's Still Got It" was born.
 I believe moms can be pretty, stylish, and on trend.
-Even on a a ridiculously meager budget.
-Even in the car rider pick up line.
+Even on a ridiculously meager budget.
+Even in the car rider pick-up line.

 You've still got it, Mama.
 And I'd love to help you figure out exactly how to show it off.

 Whether we want to talk about it or not, alcohol is a part of many moms' lives.
 It's common knowledge that plenty of moms look forward to a glass of wine at the end of the day, or cocktails on a date night, or even shots on a girls night out.